margined-protocol/flood/README.md

 ### Usage

-To run power balance pass the path of the configuration to the `-c` flag.
+To run flood pass the path of the configuration to the `-c` flag.

 ```sh
 LOG_LEVEL=debug ./bin/flood -c configs/config.example.toml